What Is Central Sleep Apnea?

-Your doctor will order a sleep study test called polysomnography to diagnose central sleep apnea.
-During polysomnography, your oxygen levels, brain activity, breathing pattern, heart rate, and lung function are monitored.
-You will be outfitted with a series of electrodes on your head and body to measure each function.
-The test is administered overnight as you sleep in a special sleep center.
+Your doctor will order a sleep study test called a polysomnography to diagnose central sleep apnea.
+The test occurs overnight as you sleep in a special sleep center.
+During a polysomnography, you’ll wear electrodes on your head and body to measure your oxygen levels, brain activity, breathing pattern, heart rate, and lung function.

-Your doctor, a neurologist, and sometimes a cardiologist will view the results of your polysomnography.
+Your doctor, a neurologist, and sometimes a cardiologist will monitor you and review the results of your polysomnography.
 The results can help determine the underlying cause of your apnea.

-A head or spinal magnetic resonance imaging (MRI) scan may also be used to diagnose central sleep apnea.
+A head or spinal MRI scan may also diagnose central sleep apnea.
 MRI uses radio waves to generate images of your organs.
-The test may reveal structural abnormalities in your brainstem or spine that are causing central sleep apnea.
+The test may reveal that structural abnormalities in your brainstem or spine are causing central sleep apnea.

-Management of underlying medical conditions is the first line of treatment for central sleep apnea.
-Congestive heart failure, Parkinson’s disease, and other heart or nervous system conditions can be controlled with medications.
-You may need to wean yourself off of opioid medications if these drugs are causing your breathing to stop during sleep.
+You may need to stop using opioid medications if these drugs are causing your breathing to stop during sleep.
 Your doctor may also prescribe medications such as acetazolamide to stimulate your breathing mechanism.

-- CPAP, or continuous positive air pressure, provides a steady source of pressure in your airways as you sleep.
+CPAP provides a steady source of pressure in your airways as you sleep.
 You wear a mask over your nose and mouth that delivers pressurized air throughout the night.
-CPAP is used to treat obstructive sleep apnea, but can also be beneficial for people with central sleep apnea.
+CPAP treats obstructive sleep apnea, but can also be beneficial for people with central sleep apnea.

-- BPAP, or bi-level positive air pressure, adjusts the air pressure to a higher level when you inhale and a lower level when you exhale.
-BPAP is also delivered through a facemask.
+This treatment adjusts the air pressure to a higher level when you inhale and a lower level when you exhale.
+BPAP also uses a face mask.

-- ASV, or adaptive servo-ventilation, monitors your breathing as you sleep.
+ASV monitors your breathing as you sleep.
 The computerized system “remembers” your breathing pattern.
-The pressurized system regulates the breathing pattern to prevent apnea episodes.
+A pressurized system regulates the breathing pattern to prevent apnea episodes.